 04 of 10

 It’s not every day you spot a waterfall right in the heart of a major city, but Pioneer Square’s Waterfall Garden offers just that.
-It’s a great spot to relax for lunch or a cup of coffee, but the waterfall also makes a great Instagram post.
+It’s a unique spot to relax for lunch or a cup of coffee, but the waterfall also makes a great Instagram post.
 Get up close, step back and capture the whole fall, or try interesting effects.
 Bonus, you can hashtag Pioneer Square and many people will not know that this spot exists so you’ll teach them a little about the city as well as earning a like.Continue to 5 of 10 below.

 05 of 10

 Seattle is one of the best cities in the west for viewing cherry blossoms in the spring.
 If you’re fortunate enough to have a sunny day during cherry blossom season, don’t miss out on capturing it because it doesn’t take long before the blossoms fall away!
 You’ll see cherry blossoms all around the city, in parks, in neighborhoods, along streets.
 But if you really want to go all out, head to the Quad on the University of Washington campus where Seattle’s largest stand of cherry blossoms creates something amazing when they bloom.
 Whether you get up close for a macro shot or a landscape photo filled with pink, you'll get a beautiful photo here.

 06 of 10